lczech/genesis/doc/manual/tutorials/tree_visualization.md

  * The @ref genesis::tree::LayoutShape "LayoutShape" of the tree: Is the tree drawn circularly or rectangularly?
  * The @ref genesis::tree::LayoutType "LayoutType" of the tree: Is the tree drawn as a phylogram (with branch lengths), or as a cladogram (without branch lengths - all leaf nodes end at the same distance)?
- * Do we want to ladderize the tree, i.e., sort the subtrees by number of leaves?
+ * Do we want to ladderize() the tree, i.e., sort the subtrees by number of leaves?
  * What kind of @ref genesis::utils::SvgStroke "SvgStroke" do we want for the edges?
 Line widths, dashed lines, and line colors.

+## Simple wrapper functions

 These properties are summarized in @ref genesis::tree::LayoutParameters "LayoutParameters", which can be used again with simple wrapper functions to get `svg` drawings of a tree: